Yussf101/Monitoring-Stack-with-Grafana/README.md

   - Memory consumption
   - Disk usage
   - Network I/O
+  - and more
 - Works **out of the box** with default Node Exporter setup (e.g., Docker-based).
-- Ideal for simple or quick setups.
+- Ideal for simple and majority of setups.

 ### 🚀 Advanced Dashboard (`node-advanced-dashboard.json`)